chrishylanduk/uk-public-sector-graduate-schemes-list/README.md

 # All UK public sector graduate schemes

-A community effort to collate links to all UK public sector grad schemes and grad jobs across national and local government, the Civil Service, public bodies, healthcare, policing, and more.
+Crowdsourced links to all UK public sector grad schemes and grad jobs across national and local government, the Civil Service, public bodies, healthcare, policing, and more.

+Most schemes recruit only at specific times of the year.
+Some are also open to non-graduates.
 Many of these organisations also offer entry-level roles and apprenticeships that may be suitable for graduates.

 ### Is something wrong or missing?